We are here to help!

 Do you have a few minutes?
 Watch our orientation video to meet our staff and learn more about how we can help you.

 - Legal Aid: Our attorney, William "Zac" Mundy, provides private and confidential consultations on a wide variety of legal issues including housing issues, contract review, traffic tickets, and more.
 He is licensed to practice in the State of Maryland and the District of Columbia.
 Click here for more details.

-- Immigration Legal Aid: We offer confidential consultations for immigration-related issues one day each month.
+- Immigration Legal Aid: We offer confidential consultations for immigration-related issues one day each month during the fall and spring semesters.
 Our office contracts with a local and well-respected attorney who specializes in immigration law.
 Click here for more details.

 - University Charges: Students facing charges from the university are encouraged to seek assistance from our Advocates, Martin Rakoff and Ethan Foley.
 They help their fellow grad students navigate the process of being charged by the Office of Student Conduct by providing information, answering questions, and, if necessary, representing students at hearings.
 Click here for more details.

 - The GRadulting Workshop Series: These workshops address a variety of topics relevant to UMD graduate students.
 Experts from both on- and off-campus present information and answer questions.
 Workshops are scheduled throughout the spring and fall semesters on Tuesday afternoons, usually via Zoom.
 For those who are unable to attend in person, the materials and recordings are posted on the website.
 Click here for more details.

 - Notary Services: Debbie Mikutsky, Coordinator of Services and Programs, is a notary public, appointed by the Secretary of State to be an impartial witness to the signing of important documents.
 Click here for more details.